minimice/goaws/README.md

 ## Quick Start

-Build and test the queue using the following commands
+Build and test the queue using the following commands. *Only http is supported*.
 ```
 set APP_NAME=cg-queue
 heroku apps:destroy --confirm %APP_NAME%